-In Ohio, Kentucky, Pennsylvania, and the nation as a whole, Black residents currently have the highest 4-week mortality rates.
+In Ohio, Pennsylvania, and the nation as a whole, the four-week mortality rates of Black residents increased in September, while in Kentucky the mortality rate of white residents increased strongly.

-Four-Week COVID-19 Mortality Rate by Race
+Four-Week Adult COVID-19 Mortality Rate by Race

 Notes: WV is excluded because race is missing in the data for a relatively high share of WV's COVID-19 deaths.
-Data from 5/10/2020 to 5/2/2021.
+Data from 5/10/2020 to 10/2/2021.

-Sources: FRBC calculations, Census Bureau's 2019 ACS 5-Year estimates, and the COVID Tracking Project at The Atlantic, and the Centers for Disease Control and Prevention.
+Sources: FRBC calculations, Census Bureau's 2019 ACS 5-Year estimates, the COVID Tracking Project at The Atlantic, and the Centers for Disease Control and Prevention.